aws/amazon-documentdb-jdbc-driver/src/markdown/setup/bi-tool-setup.md

    ![DbVisualizer New Connection](dbvisualizer-new-connection.png)
 1. Click the **Connect** button to make the connection to your Amazon DocumentDB database.

-## SQuirreL SQL Client<a name='squirrel-sql-client' />
+## SQuirreL SQL Client

 ### Adding the Amazon DocumentDB JDBC Driver

-1. If connecting from outside the DocumentDB cluster's VPC, ensure you have [setup an SSH tunnel](#using-an-ssh-tunnel-to-connect-to-amazon-documentdb).
+1. If connecting from outside the DocumentDB cluster's VPC, ensure you have [setup an SSH tunnel](setup.md#using-an-ssh-tunnel-to-connect-to-amazon-documentdb).
 1. Launch the SQuirrel SQL Client application.
 1. Ensure the **Drivers** tab is selected.
 1. Navigate to menu path ***Drivers > New Driver ...***